microsoft/netperf/docs/machines.md

 The following instructions are required to set up each machine in the pool.

+### NOTE: For lab scenarios, you need to assign an IP address to the VM.

 ## Configuration (Windows)

 The following steps are required to set up each machine in the pool.